sponege/CTF-writeups/DawgCTF2020/potentially-eazzzy/README.md

     return False
 ```

-The email has to have between 1 and 80 periods. (don't ask me why) I implemented all this in a [script I wrote](sol.py) to generate a license for me, so I'm not doing it by hand or anything like that.
+The email has to have between 0 and 80 periods. (don't ask me why, as the email is already only 32 characters)

+I implemented all this in a [script I wrote](sol.py) to generate a license for me, so I'm not doing it by hand or anything like that.
 More on that later.

 Then comes the crazy checks.
 I swear, whoever wrote this used a script to write this part: